 PXDC also comes with ROI measurement tools that transform data quality from a cost center into a revenue optimization initiative.
 When you can demonstrate that improving product dimensions increases conversions by 12%, funding decisions become much easier.

-If you are a large organization and you are looking to capitalize on these opportunities, PXDC lays the perfect foundation for you.
+If you are a large organization looking to capitalize on these opportunities, PXDC lays the perfect foundation for you.
+It removes the complexity of managing multiple vendors.
+It reduces implementation risk.
+It accelerates time-to-value.